0ax1/MPI-Checker/README.md

   while request var usage must be checked path sensitive.
 So deadlocks caused by waits can not be detected.
 - There can't be any assumptions made at compile time about `MPI_Waitany` and `MPI_Waitsome` since their effect depends on what is done at runtime.
 Because of that they are not taken into account.
-- Rank variables used within a struct or initialized in another translation unit are not detected.
+- Rank variables initialized in another translation unit cannot be detected.
 - The analysis is limited to C. Analyzing C++ code is currently not supported.